learn-co-curriculum/uci-mod-1-crafting-html-docs/README.md

 ## Conclusion

-With this you now have the knowledge to craft your own, simple HTML documents.
+With this, you now have the knowledge to craft your own, simple HTML documents.
 You should be feeling comfortable with the concepts of markup, tags, and content.
 You've had some practice seeing HTML change rendered text.

-With this lesson we've rolled in some of the "formal rules" of HTML.
+In this lesson, we've rolled in some of the "formal rules" of HTML.
 While browsers _generally_ do a great job guessing what you meant, we want to follow the guidelines to make sure we don't get any surprises.

 Keep practicing!